antirez/neural-redis/README.md

     27) classification-errors-perc
     28) 0.00

-AS you can see we have 6 dataset items and 2 test items.
+As you can see we have 6 dataset items and 2 test items.
 We configured the network at creation time to have space for 50 and 10 items.
 As you add items with `NR.OBSERVE` the network will put items evenly on both datasets, proportionally to their respective size.
 Finally when the datasets are full, old random entries are replaced with new ones.

-We can also see that the network was trained with 1344 step for 0 seconds (just a few milliseconds).
+We can also see that the network was trained with 1344 steps for 0 seconds (just a few milliseconds).
 Each step is the training performed with a single data item, so the same 6 items were presented to the network for 244 cycles in total.